 Where is Box Hill?

 Box Hill lies within the Surrey Hills Area of Outstanding Natural Beauty and is a summit of the North Downs in Surrey.
-It’s approximately 30km south-west of London.
+It’s approximately 30km south-west of London so not too far to go for some Box Hill walks.

 At the time we lived in South London and caught the train from Vauxhall to Box Hill and Westhumble Station which takes about 45 minutes.
 You can also get the train from Victoria Station.

-There are lots of different walks in Box Hill you can do.
+There are lots of different walks in Box Hill and walks near Box Hill that you can do.
 You can go from the station straight up to the “summit”, or you can take one of the longer, circular routes.
 We chose to do a longer, circular route broken up with a pub lunch.
 The route is covered in more detail below:

 Box Hill Circular Route

 This walk at Box Hill crosses a series of hills in a clockwise loop north and east of Box Hill and Westhumble Station.
-You’ll walk through Norbury Park, Mickleham Downs, Headley Heath and then reach the top of Box Hill itself.
+It’s probably the best of the walks from Box Hill and Westhumble Station and you’ll walk through Norbury Park, Mickleham Downs, Headley Heath and then reach the top of Box Hill itself.

 On reaching the top of Box Hill grab a spot of grass or a bench to sit on.
 The view from up here is pretty impressive and you can see the planes taking off and coming to land at Gatwick, as well as miles of rolling hills everywhere else.

-Finishing the loop you have the choice of looping back round to Box Hill and Westhumble Station or heading straight to Dorking.
+After finishing the loop you have the choice of doing some more walks around Box Hill, of looping back round to Box Hill and Westhumble Station or heading straight to Dorking.
 There isn’t too much difference in terms of distance.

 Box Hill Stepping Stones walk